 IN THE WORKSHOP: THE AYASA COLLECTION

 Metal Spinning is a highly skilled craft that is central to what we do in our Bangalore workshop at Tiipoi.
 When we started out in 2014, we struggled to find a craftsperson in Bangalore capable of doing the metal spinning by hand.
 Most traditional metal spinners had been put out of work by CNC-operated machines, which are no doubt faster and more efficient.
 But we didn't want to give up on making things the traditional way and continued our search!
 Eventually, we met Venkatesh Chinappa (A.K.A Venky Anna - Anna means older brother) who came with over 25 years of experience.
-Today, we're proud to say that Venky Anna is an invaluable member of the workshop team, and makes all of Tiipoi’s brass, copper and aluminium-spun products.
+Today, we're proud to say that Venky is an invaluable member of the workshop team, and makes all of Tiipoi’s brass, copper and aluminium-spun products.

-This was our first collection and embodies what we set out to do as design studio.
+Indian homes and kitchens see materials such as copper, brass, bronze and aluminium to be utilitarian, and they are regularly used for eating and drinking.
+We're so happy about how this brass masala dabba sits perfectly alongside our AYASA collection, which was our first collection and embodies what we set out to do as design studio.
 Our idea then – and now – was to celebrate the quiet but considered functionality of Indian household objects that are often not considered design pieces, but absolutely should be.

 Another crucial part about metal is spinning is that most products need an appropriate ‘tool’, - think of these as moulds in a way.
 These tools are made locally in mild steel.
 We do the drawing for the tool, and pass it on to our (amazing) engineer Vibin, who communicates it to Venky Anna and the toolmaker.
 Once the tool is made its mounted on the machine, Venky then works on the blanks with a long device called a ‘spoon’ and the desired shape is formed.